Amazon DSP for Authors: A Complete Walkthrough

-You have maxed out your Sponsored Products campaigns.
-Your Sponsored Brands are running.
+You have maxed out your AMS Sponsored Products campaigns.
+Your Sponsored Brands ads are running.
 You have even dabbled in Sponsored Display.
-But your growth has plateaued, and you keep hearing about Amazon DSP as the next level — the thing that separates seven-figure sellers from eight-figure brands.
+But your book sales have plateaued, and you keep hearing about Amazon DSP as the next level — the thing that separates mid-list authors from consistently bestselling author brands.
 Then you look into it and hit a wall: minimum spend requirements, confusing terminology like “programmatic” and “audience segments,” and the sneaking suspicion that this is just a way for Amazon to extract more money from you.

 What Amazon DSP Actually Is

 DSP stands for Demand-Side Platform.
-In plain language, it is Amazon’s programmatic advertising system that lets you buy display, video, and audio ads that appear both on Amazon’s properties and across the broader internet.
+In plain language, it is Amazon’s programmatic advertising system that lets you buy display, video, and audio ads that appear both on Amazon’s properties (including Kindle and Audible pages) and across the broader internet — news sites, social apps, streaming platforms, and more.

 The key distinction from Sponsored Ads: DSP ads are not triggered by search queries.
-Instead, they target audiences based on shopping behavior, browsing history, lifestyle segments, and other data signals.
+Instead, they target readers based on shopping behavior, browsing history, genre preferences, lifestyle segments, and other data signals.
 This makes DSP fundamentally different from Sponsored Products or Sponsored Brands.

-With Sponsored Ads, you are capturing existing demand — someone searches for “wireless earbuds,” and your ad shows up.
-With DSP, you are creating and nurturing demand — showing ads to people who might be interested in wireless earbuds based on what Amazon knows about their behavior, even when they are not actively shopping.
+With Sponsored Ads, you are capturing existing demand — someone searches for “thriller novels,” and your ad shows up next to the results.
+With DSP, you are creating and nurturing demand — showing book ads to people Amazon’s data suggests would love your genre, even when they are not actively browsing for something to read.

 Who Should (and Should Not) Use DSP